Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 Discover, through a selection of our most beautiful pieces, the specificities of each material, to help you make the best choice of jewelry according to your preferences and your budget.

-Stainless steel: robustness and durability
+Stainless steel: strength and durability

-• Tarnish and oxidation resistance
+• Resistance to tarnishing and oxidation

-• Great durability and robustness
+• High durability and robustness

 • Hypoallergenic for most people